 What to do with the data

-Reflecting on information and securing it in a data-management system ensures you stay consistent in your messaging.
-Next time you have a conversation with the same stakeholder, you’ll be able to read the notes and see any actionable tasks that need completing.
-Similarly, you can use data-management to clarify potential misinformation and create stakeholder reports.
+Reflecting on information and securing it in a stakeholder relationship management (SRM) system ensures consistency in your messaging.
+Next time you have a conversation with the same stakeholder, you can read the notes and see any actionable tasks that need completing.
+Similarly, you can use data management to clarify potential misinformation and create stakeholder reports.

 Take the time to reflect